openbaton/docs/docs/vnfm-how-to-write.md

 ```
 Now you can implement whatever you want.
 If the VirtualNetworkFunctionRecord is returned, it will go back directly to the NFVO.

+One of the methods that can be overwritten is the _fillSpecificParameters_.
+This method is important when you have specified some "provides" in your VNFD, in facts you can fill them in this method and make them available afterwards to the scripts (see [How to use the parameters][param-how-to]).

 An example of allocating and terminating resource by using a plugin can be found [here](#allocate-resources) and [here](#release-resources).

 **Note** If you use vnfm-sdk-jms or vnfm-sdk-rest **_the VNFManager main class needs to be stateless_** since it can (will) run each method potentially in parallel.